alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

 8. Rebuild search indexes

 As the search libraries and configuration may have changed, it is necessary to rebuild all search indexes.
-Log into OpenCms and navigate to Launchpad > Search Management and rebuild all indexes.
+Log into OpenCms and navigate to Launchpad > Database -> Search Indexes and rebuild all indexes.

+If you update from OpenCms 10.x, you must delete the files under WEB-INF/index/ first and restart your servlet container and then reindex your search indexes as shown above.

 9. Convert model groups [only relevant when updating from 10.0.x]